 Tiwi Island NT

-On this Tiwi Island tour Learn about the Tiwi people and their unique culture – a once in a lifetime opportunity to visit a modern day Aboriginal community.
+The Tiwi Island Tour you will Learn about the Tiwi people and their unique culture – a once in a lifetime opportunity to visit a modern day Aboriginal community.
 This one day tour will provide you with an insight into the Tiwi people’s rich culture and lifestyle.
 The tour will reveal scenes seldom seen by many outsiders and leave you with a lifetime memory.
 Many cities are blessed with island destinations close by, but only Darwin has the Tiwi Islands.
 They are home to the Tiwi people, coastal island Aborigines with permanent smiles.

 Today you’re up early to get started on a day that you’ll long remember.
-Make your own way to Cullen Bay Ferry Terminal to board your ferry – the “Pacific Cat” and after a 2.5 hour cruise you’ll arrive at Bathurst Island.
+Make your own way to Cullen Bay Ferry Terminal to board The Tiwi Mantawi and after a 2.5 hour cruise you’ll arrive at Bathurst Island.
 Upon arrival at the Aboriginal community of Nguiu on Bathurst Island you will meet your Local Guide who will take you on a journey through the progressive, modern day Aboriginal community of Nguiu (Wurrumiyanga).

 First you will visit the museum with its interesting displays of traditional art and depictions of the Tiwi ‘dreamtime’ stories and Early Mission Precinct with its unique Tiwi style Catholic Church.
 Your guide will tell you about the colourful history of the early mission days and learn how the Tiwi people have blended their culture with Christianity.